mendersoftware/mender-docs/02.Architecture/02.Mender-Artifacts/docs.md

 ## Versions

-Since the beginning of development Mender evolved to adapt to the needs of the users.
-This caused adding new features to the project and thus introducing new versions of the Mender Artifact.
-At the moment we are supporting two different versions of the Mender Artifact.
+Mender is constantly evolving to adapt to the needs of its users.
+As new features are added, new versions of the Mender Artifact format may be introduced as well, if the features require it.
+At the moment there are two different versions of the Mender Artifact format.

-In addition to what is included in version 1, version 2 is adding support for image signing and verification.
+In addition to what is included in version 1, version 2 adds support for image signing and verification.
 Among the other metadata it contains *manifest* and *manifest.sig* files, which are the collection of the file checksums and the signature of the manifest respectively.
 More details about the exact format of the Mender Artifact can be found in the